 Bring on the Cavalry!

-[Update: 5/7/2014 – Cavalry has closed.
+[May 2014 Update: Cavalry has closed.
 This came as no surprise to me, despite my effusive description below.
-This was written back in 2010, when the CT craft beer landscape was infantile.
+This page was written back in 2010, when the CT craft beer landscape was infantile and owning a brewery was very difficult.
 Over time, Cavalry’s beers fell apart.
 I had very good experiences at Cavalry, and Mike helped out a charity event I did, and I wish him all the luck.
-Black Hog Brewing is moving into the space, and they’ve brought in the head brewer from Portsmouth to get things off the ground.
+Black Hog Brewing moved into the space.
 RIP Cavalry.]

-Knowing a few things about how difficult Connecticut makes it on our local small brewers, I sort of put it out of my mind that new breweries would be popping up any time soon.
+Knowing a few things about how hard Connecticut makes it on our local small brewers, I sort of put it out of my mind that new breweries would be popping up any time soon.
 So imagine my surprise when I found out about Cavalry Brewing out in Oxford, not too far off of I-84.
-I say that because as you’ll read, if you find yourself driving through the state on a Saturday, you should really stop in.

 So how did this operation come about?
 Let’s ask founder and brewmaster, Mike McCreary (via the brewery’s website):

 I also met Mash the family dog and I’m glad for that: He kept Damian entertained for most of our visit.
-(You can see Damian waving to him through the door in the first picture.)
 Yes, that’s right – I had Damian with me to tour and taste at a brewery.
 What of it?
 Rest assured, we made the short drive over to Southford Falls afterwards and Damian had a grand ol’ time there.
-And so did I. Mike asked me if I would like to taste his beers and it was hard not to give a sarcastic “duh, yes,” as we made our way over to the world’s largest Keg-o-later.
+And so did I. Mike asked me if I would like to taste his beers and it was hard not to give a sarcastic “duh, yes,” as we made our way over to his taps.

 I’ll pretend to know what all that means and move on to tasting number two, the Dog Soldier Golden Ale.
 Golden ales are never “my thing,” but this one was nice and light and downright refreshing – and at only 4% ABV, safe to imbibe, which is good because once again Mike hooked me up with half a pint.